waratuman/waratuman.github.com/_posts/2012-04-13-user_authentication_with_rails_and_backbonejs.md

 app.

 A different approach would be to render the view with [Backbone.js](http://documentcloud.github.com/backbone/) on the client side.
-Things can get a little sticky though because then you start to create an application that has state.
-If you don't want the website to be crawled by Google, Bing, or Yahoo this is fine.
-If you do want it to be crawled the server can render the view with all the data and the app can be built to support multiple entry points based on the URL.
-I find this to be rather complicated though and haven't found a good way to deal with it.
+This can get sticky because the application has state.
+If the website doesn't need to be indexed by Google, Bing, or Yahoo it works fine.
-Instead I primarily use [Backbone.js](http://documentcloud.github.com/backbone/) to deal with updates and transitions on a certain page.
-Later down the road in this app we would have created a listings page that would paginate.
-When you move to the next page the next page is essentially the same.
+If it does then the server can render the view with all the data and the app can be support multiple entry points based on the URL.
+This can also get complicated as every page can either be rendered on the client side (which has state) or the server (which does not have state)  and both need to end up outputting the same thing.
+I haven't found a good way to deal with this yet.

 To lean more about [Backbone.js](http://documentcloud.github.com/backbone/), visit the [docs](http://documentcloud.github.com/backbone/).
 Peepcode also has some great [screencasts](https://peepcode.com/products/backbone-js), they don't use the most recent version of [Backbone.js](http://documentcloud.github.com/backbone/), but its still full of great information.
 Some folks have even started writing a free eBook.
 [Check it out](https://github.com/addyosmani/backbone-fundamentals) for a deeper dive into [Backbone.js](http://documentcloud.github.com/backbone/).